MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-KT-Module13.md

 $$
 T = \frac{\mbox{slope estimate}-null value}{SE} = \frac{b_1-0}{SE(b_1)}.
 $$
-* Use the standard error estimate from the linear model output
+* Use the standard error estimate of the slope from the linear model output

 * The p-value can be found from the linear model output or by using the pt function.